vkkrvshv/HospitalManagement/README.md

 # HospitalManagement
 <br>
-Fullstack-app for hospital management with stack MERN.
+Fullstack-app for hospital management using stack MERN.